Babzyadamu/Prediction-Using-Supervised-ML-in-R/README.md

 - Conclusion

 ## Skills, Concept & Library used:
-- pandas
+- ggplot2
-- numpy
+- caret
-- matplotlib.pyplot
+- modelling
-- seaborn
+- statistical analysis
-- sklearn.model_selection
+- visualization
-- sklearn.linear_model
+- data manipulation
-- sklearn.metrics
+- critical thinking

 ## Conclusion
 The predicted Score if a student studies for 9.25 hours/day is approximately 94%.